 Completeness | Clearly answers both 'what' (manage major dependency version upgrades with compatibility analysis, staged rollout, and comprehensive testing) and 'when' (explicit 'Use when' clause covering upgrading framework versions, updating major dependencies, or managing breaking changes). | 3 / 3 |

 Trigger Term Quality | Includes strong natural trigger terms users would say: 'dependency version upgrades', 'upgrading framework versions', 'updating major dependencies', 'breaking changes', 'libraries'.
-These cover common variations of how users would describe this task. | 3 / 3 |
+These cover common variations of how users would phrase such requests. | 3 / 3 |

-Distinctiveness Conflict Risk | Reasonably specific to major version upgrades, but could overlap with general dependency management skills, package management skills, or CI/CD testing skills.
+Distinctiveness Conflict Risk | Reasonably specific to major version upgrades and breaking changes, but could overlap with general package management skills, CI/CD skills, or testing skills.
 The focus on 'major' upgrades and 'breaking changes' helps distinguish it somewhat, but 'comprehensive testing' is broad enough to conflict. | 2 / 3 |

 Total | 10 / 12 Passed |